Science Kits Usage

 Hours of Operation: 7:30am – 6:00pm, Monday through Friday

 In general, SCP fellows should be able to pick up kits from Six Magnolia.
-Teachers should coordinate with Desmond for Monday/Tuesday/Thursday pickups, and Greta if you need to come on Wednesday/Friday.
+Teachers should coordinate with Desmond and Greta for pickups.

 We will leave kits outside our storeroom, Room 015.
 While picking up kits, you can park nearby Six Magnolia by placing your temporary parking permit on your dashboard.

 Kits are designed for 7th- and or 8th-grade curricula, but if you are working with a different grade, you may want to be familiar with them anyway; you can modify them to be appropriate for the grade level.

 https://www.vanderbilt.edu/cseo/services/stem-resources/science-kits/ has links to kits listed in by subject/grade/standards, as well as full lessons you should read before requesting.
 Many kits do not come ready-to-go, and it is your responsibility to plan accordingly and familiarize yourself with the materials and steps before teaching it.